sonia-kwak/sonia-kwak.github.io/src/pages/game-of-lives/index.md

 ---
 date: "2017-06"
 title: "Game of Lives"
-description: "A story-telling VR game inspired by the best “walking simulators” that will challenge you to see the world from other people’s eyes."
+description: "A story-telling VR game inspired by the best “walking simulators” that will challenge you to see the world from other people’s eyes.
+Winner of the first Isobar International Hackathon."
 tags: ['hackathon','game','social']
 roles: "Game design, storyboard writing, development"
 team: "André Trevisani, Cristiano Dalbem, Diego Cunha, Diego Tomasi, Leonardo Schenfeld, Victória Aiello"